P ≠ RP Proof

 program cannot be computed in any fixed poly(n) upper-bounded number of

-deterministic computational steps.
-Hence, an instance of the Maj2/3-XG-SAT
+Hence, an instance of the Maj2/3-XG-SAT cannot be reduced within

 Suppose that someone claims, with the following argument, that the P ≠ RP proof of mine fails: